The Inheritance

 1932-1933

-In Lindrum's fourth and final English season, the B.A. & C.C. trialled the baulk-line rule, where the cue ball must cross it at least once every 100 points in a break.
-Walter gave the new rule a fair try but had issues adapting to it.
-The baulk-line rule was shortly amended to require a crossing once every 200 points, owing to the unified opposition from the "Big Four" (Lindrum, Davis, Newman, and McConachy).
+In his fourth and final English season, the B.A. & C.C. trialled the baulk-line rule, which required the cue ball to cross the baulk line at least once every 100 points in a break.
+While Lindrum gave the new rule a fair try, he struggled to adapt.
+The rule was soon amended to require a crossing every 200 points, following unified opposition from the "Big Four" (Lindrum, Davis, Newman, and McConachy).

 1933